-If you ever see the leaves of your Pinstripe Plant turning crispy or brown, it isn’t receiving enough water and it may be time to open your terrarium to manually water.
+If you ever see the leaves of your Pinstripe Plant turning crispy or brown, it isn’t receiving enough water and it may be time to open your terrarium to add more water.

 These plants enjoy their soil to stay moist longer than many other plants, so something that is moss-heavy mixed with natural elements to stay aerated will be perfect for your Calathea terrarium.
-In the growing season, you are welcome to fertilize your Pinstripe Plant every 3-4 weeks if you feel that it needs an extra boost in its closed environment.
+In the growing season, you are welcome to fertilize your Pinstripe Plant every if you feel that it needs an extra boost.

 Temperature & Humidity

 This plant also appreciates high humidity as much as the much as the next Calathea, making them perfect candidates for your next terrarium.
 If you prefer an open terrarium, use a humidifier to keep your Calathea ornata alive and growing.

-Once it reaches a size of two feet wide and two feet tall (60cm x 60cm), the Pinstripe Plant starts to slow its growth; once it gets to this size, you can either prune and maintain it as is, or separate the plant into multiple, smaller plants and continue down the path of turning your home into a Calathea sanctuary – but that’s based on personal preference.
+Once it reaches a size of roughly two feet wide and two feet tall (60cm x 60cm), the Pinstripe Plant starts tends to slow its growth.
+Once this happens, you can either prune and maintain it as is, or separate the plant into multiple, smaller plants and continue down the path of turning your home into a Calathea sanctuary – but that’s based on personal preference.

 To do this, you should give the plant enough time to grow dense in its pot and get to the point of needing to be transplanted.
 Taking the entire plant out, gently divide its root structure into smaller portions and replant each in their own container.